antfu/antfu.me/pages/index.md

 Dreaming up ideas and making them come true is where my passion lies.
 Check out my [full projects list here](/projects).
 I also started a 100 day challenge about design, compform, interactivity, and experimenting new things on [100.antfu.me](https://100.antfu.me/).

 Outside of programming, I enjoy doing photography and traveling.
 Some of my photos can be found on [Instagram](https://www.instagram.com/antfu7).
-If you happened to be in the same city I live (currently in Taipei), maybe we can hang out and take some photos (or code of course) together.
+If you happened to be in the same city I live (currently in Shanghai), maybe we can hang out and take some photos (or code of course) together.

 ***